git-town/git-town/website/src/advanced-syncing.md

 - reduce load on your CI server by syncing only your actively developed local branches

-Run [git park](commands/park.md) on a branch to park it.
-You cannot park the perennial branches including the main branch.
+You can park any feature branch by running [git park](commands/park.md) on it.
+You cannot park the perennial branches as well as the main branch.
+Unpark a parked branch by running `git hack` on it.